To reference this page, copy and paste this shortened URL: https://bit.ly/2WGiuuF | Copyright © Kayalu 2019

-As manufacturers of kayak lights including the Kayalite®, Radpole® and bundled navigation light kits, we spent a significant amount of time working with boaters and paddlers, testing and refining products in an array of environments and applications.
+As manufacturers of the Kayalite and a number of navigation light kits, we spent a significant amount of time working with boaters and paddlers, testing and refining products in an array of environments and applications.
 Our testing took us from the rough seas of Boston Harbor to the lampblack bends in the Charles River — two years of product development and testing with our own powerboat and kayaks before a single unit was sold.

 A select set of navigation lighting products and do-it-yourself projects are available to paddlers and kayak fishermen.
 Ultimately our strongest recommendation is to read the regulations and arrive at your own conclusions about what suits your application.
 Environments vary, as do the safety, visibility and night vision concerns of recreational paddlers, kayak fishermen and other vessel operators.
 The placement of a pole or rigid mount is worth your consideration prior to installation, particularly on the deck of a sit-in kayak, to ensure easy access and also to avoid the light becoming an impediment to re-entry in the event of a capsize after dark.

-To be sure, there isn't one lighting configuration for paddlers, anglers, canoers, surf skis, stand-up paddle board surfers, and other recreational paddlesports enthusiasts that is optimal for every situation.
+To be sure, there isn't one lighting configuration for paddlers, anglers, canoers, surf skis, stand-up paddleboards, surfers, and other recreational paddlesports enthusiasts that is optimal for every situation.

 Lighting needs when paddling in conditions of limited visibility (night, fog, rain, etc.) will vary depending on the environment.
 In the USA, consult the U.S. Coast Guard and your state's waterways regulatory agency to keep abreast of rules and standards while taking extreme care to respect the night vision of other padders.
 Note that U.S.C.G. defines night as "sunset to sunrise," not simply when it is dark.